neozhixuan/internship-nlpfrontend/README.md

 It then finds the cosine similarity using 2 feature engineering algorithms (LSI and TF-IDF) and are weighed (evenly atm) to form a combined cosine similarity score.

 Afterwards, it attempts to implement pointwise ranking to rank the scores based on historic data to give a set of best solutions.
+(WIP)

+The website is integrated with OpenAI's Completion prompt and utilises prompt engineering to give you the most relevant result in the top file.

 ## To-dos
 - Find the best weights for cosine similarity of TF-IDF and LSI algorithms